Peter Perchtold

-Peter André Perchtold (born 2 September 1984) is a German football coach and former player who played as a midfielder and he is the currently assistant manager Bundesliga club of VfB Stuttgart.
+Peter André Perchtold (born 2 September 1984) is a German football coach and former player who played as a midfielder and he is the currently assistant coach of the Austria national team.

 Club career

 Perchtold was born in Nuremberg.
 In October 2007, he was promoted to the first team of VfB Stuttgart.
 He had his professional debut on 20 October 2007 against Hamburger SV.

 In July 2008, he moved to 1.
 FC Nürnberg.

 In January 2011, he moved to A-League club Gold Coast United.
 He was sacked by Gold Coast United for not agreeing to cancel the final year of his two-year contract.
 In December 2011, an arbitrator ruled against Gold Coast United in this case and damages were awarded to Perchtold – including an amount for the impact to Perchtold's career due to the unfair sacking.

-In July 2011, he joined 1.
-FSV Mainz 05 II and was made the side's captain.
-He was suspended until the end of August 2011 (four matches) after receiving a red card in his first match where his team lost 2–1 to Rot-Weiss Essen in round 1 of the Regionalliga West 2011–12 season.
+In July 2011, he joined Mainz 05 II and was made the side's captain.
+He was suspended until the end of August 2011 (four matches) after receiving a red card in his first match where his team lost 2–1 to Essen in round 1 of the Regionalliga West 2011–12 season.

 Coaching career

-In 2013 he became assistant coach of Martin Schmidt at 1.
-FSV Mainz 05 II.
-Two years later Perchtold got the same position in the Bundesliga team of 1.
-FSV Mainz 05.
-He joined FC Schalke 04 as assistant of Domenico Tedesco in 2017.
-In 2020 Perchtold became assistant coach of Pellegrino Matarazzo at VfB Stuttgart.
+In 2013 he became assistant coach of Martin Schmidt at Mainz 05 II.
+Two years later, Perchtold got the same position in the Bundesliga team of Mainz 05.
+He joined Schalke 04 as an assistant to Domenico Tedesco in 2017.
+In 2020, Perchtold became an assistant coach to Pellegrino Matarazzo at VfB Stuttgart.